Matt Erickson

-Matthew Erickson (born July 30, 1975) is an American former professional infielder and current coach for the Milwaukee Brewers of Major League Baseball (MLB).
+Matthew Erickson (born July 30, 1975) is an American former professional infielder and current coach in the Milwaukee Brewers organization.
 From 2011 to 2021, he was manager of the Wisconsin Timber Rattlers, the Class A affiliate of the Brewers.

 Career

 Erickson played collegiate baseball for the University of Arkansas.
 In 1996, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 He was drafted by the Florida Marlins in the 7th round of the 1997 Major League Baseball draft, and later signed on December 19, 2003, as a minor league free agent with the Milwaukee Brewers after spending several seasons in the minor leagues within the Florida Marlins organization.

 Erickson was called up to the Brewers in 2004 where he played in 4 games, and went 1 for 6 with a base hit against Greg Maddux.
 On June 25, 2005, Erickson was released by the Brewers and signed with the Marlins on August 5, 2005.
 On February 8, 2006, Erickson signed a minor league contract with the Arizona Diamondbacks.
 Erickson became a free agent after the 2007 season.

 On December 3, 2008, Erickson was named the hitting coach for the Low-A Wisconsin Timber Rattlers in the Milwaukee Brewers organization.
 In January 2011, he was selected to manage the Timber Rattlers in 2011.

 Erickson was promoted to Milwaukee to serve as their infield instructor and assistant hitting coach beginning with the 2022 season.